Schizophonic (Robben Ford album)

 Schizophonic is a jazz album by Robben Ford, released in 1976.
 The album title refers to Robben Ford's interest in playing two instruments.
 He began playing saxophone at the age of ten, but at thirteen he heard blues guitarist Mike Bloomfield.
 The music is a mix between different styles of jazz.
-From Blues in the first track, alongside Latin to more Jazz fusion as known from his later album The Inside Story.
-On the first track and the last track Robben Ford plays the saxophone.
+From blues in the first track, alongside Latin to more jazz fusion as known from his later album The Inside Story.
+On the first track and the last track Ford plays the saxophone.